pococms/website/docs/getting-started.md

 ## View the files PocoCMS created

-Let's take a look at what `poco -new` just did.
+Let's take a look at what `poco -new` just generated.
 Get a directory listing.
 It will appear something like this:

 ```